 Some of the exercises we’ll have you do are to help strengthen and stabilize the muscles and joints in the hand.
 Our Physical Therapist will use other exercises to improve fine motor control and dexterity.
 We will provide tips on ways to do your activities while avoiding extra strain on the healing tendon.
 Although the time required for recovery varies among patients, as a general rule, you may need to participate in Physical Therapy two to three sessions each week for up to six weeks.

-Holsman Physical Therapy and Rehabilitation P.C. provides services for Physical Therapy in Clifton and Fair Lawn.
+Holsman Physical Therapy and Wellness P.C. provides services for Physical Therapy in Clifton and Fair Lawn.